ropwareJB/hxproj/README.md

-### hb - Haxe Build tool
+### hxproj - Haxe Build tool
-**hb** is a Project-level build tool for Haxe projects, it delegates actual building to the classic Haxe compiler.
+**hxproj** is a Project-level build tool for Haxe projects, it delegates actual building to the classic Haxe compiler.

 The build tool operates at a Project-Target level.
 You create a new 'project' with it, specify what targets you intend to export to, what haxelib libraries it uses (optional version numbers).
 Then you can run `hb make` and it'll generate the hxml for your project and passit off to the Haxe compiler.